libreswitch/ops/tests/rest/rest_test.md

 The test is passing for "creating a new port with a missing attribute" when the HTTP response is `400 BAD REQUEST`.

-The test is passing for "creating a new port with all the attributes" when the HTTP response is `201 CREATED`
+The test is passing for "creating a new port with all the attributes" when the HTTP response is `201 CREATED`.

-The test is passing for "creating a new port with an unknown attribute" when the HTTP response is `400 BAD REQUEST` 735
+The test is passing for "creating a new port with an unknown attribute" when the HTTP response is `400 BAD REQUEST`.

 The test is passing for "creating a new port with all allowed attributes" when the HTTP response is `201 CREATED`.